UncleCShark/Cmaketopia/Docs/CommandLine.md

 3. Now, after we do that and assuming that we didn't make any typos and the code compiles fine, we end up     in the source code directory with a file called hello, and now we can actually execute hello, and of       course no surprise it will print Hello, world! to the console.
     **Type ./hello in command line and press \<Enter>.**

-Piggybackings (the facilities for programmers) set a compiler's environment:
+Piggybackings (the facilities for programmers) set a compilation environment:

 1. [Open a developer command prompt](https://docs.microsoft.com/en-us/cpp/build/walkthrough-compiling-a-native-cpp-program-on-the-command-line?view=vs-2017)
 2. For Mingw64 compiler these shortcuts set [G++ compiler's environment variables](https://gcc.gnu.org/onlinedocs/gcc/Environment-Variables.html). ![Mingw64](../assets/MSYS2.png)